marko-js/marko/docs/06-components.md

 > **Note**: When using a plain object, use the `onCreate` [lifecycle method]() instead of `contructor`.

-### Split renderer & widget
+### Split renderer & component

 With this alternative technique to define a component, you don't have access to stateful re-rendering, but the template rendering logic will not be sent down to the browser.

-Marko automatically discovers widget files in the same directory as a template.
-For example if you have a template named `button.marko`, it will automatically look for `button.widget.js`.
-If your template is named `index.marko`, it will look for `widget.js` in addition to `index.widget.js`.
+Marko automatically discovers component files in the same directory as a template.
+For example if you have a template named `button.marko`, it will automatically look for `button.component.js`.
+If your template is named `index.marko`, it will look for `component.js` in addition to `index.component.js`.